Health Risks & How to Protect Your Englewood, FL Home

 • Contaminated ductwork (if floodwater enters vents)

-If your home experienced water damage from Hurricane Ian or other storms, your HVAC system may still harbor hidden mold.
+If your home experienced water damage from Hurricane Ian or other storms, your HVAC system may still harbor hidden organic growth.

-Abbott Air can inspect your HVAC system for hidden mold, clean and sanitize affected parts like coils, drain pans, and ductwork, and replace filters or insulation if needed.
-We’ll also ensure the system is fully dried and restored to safe, efficient operation so it doesn’t continue spreading mold through your home.
+Abbott Air can inspect your HVAC system for hidden organic growth, clean and sanitize affected parts like coils, drain pans, and ductwork, and replace filters or insulation if needed.
+We’ll also ensure the system is fully dried and restored to safe, efficient operation so it doesn’t continue spreading organic growth through your home.

-Health Risks of Mold in Your AC System
+Health Risks of organic growth in Your AC System

-Exposure to airborne mold spores can cause a range of health problems, especially for children, the elderly, and those with respiratory conditions.
+Exposure to airborne organic growth spores can cause a range of health problems, especially for children, the elderly, and those with respiratory conditions.

 Common symptoms include: